 Solitude can be daunting and even terrifying when you’ve been emotionally dependent upon other people for so long, but it allows you to do the hard work of going inward to process your pain and fears, to sit with yourself and grow stronger in your sense of self, to ground and center yourself in your purpose.
 Your time in solitude can help you to discover new healing tools you might not otherwise have been open to receiving.
 Be brave and know that you have the power to do what is best for yourself.

 We listen, and we understand.
 Many of us have personal experience with recovery.
 Enlightened Solutions offers therapy, mentoring, and friendship.
-Call (833) 801-LIVE today.
+Contact us today.